kkieffer/jZELD/README.md

 Run: java -cp classes:test-classes com.github.kkieffer.jzeld.Demo

-Only the Java JRE 1.8 is required.
-No other dependencies are needed.
+Java JRE 1.8 is required.
+The other dependency is the [filters library from jhlabs](http://www.jhlabs.com/ip/filters/download.html) which is licensed by the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html)

 ## Extending